-The Prevention and Early Intervention Program (PEIP) is an innovative, evidence-based program offered by DeKalb Community Service Board (CSB) which aims to assess, engage, support, and treat individuals ages 9-25 that are at ultra-high risk for developing a psychotic disorder or are in their first episode of psychosis.
+The Prevention and Early Intervention Program (PEIP) offers innovative, evidence based services to assess, engage, support, and treat individuals ages 13-25 that are at ultra-high risk for developing a psychotic disorder or are experiencing their first episode of psychosis.

 Emerging Adult Support Services offers additional engagement and strengths-based support to improve functioning for individuals ages 16 – 26 with a mental health diagnosis.
 Supplementary support includes individual and group therapy with a specialized clinician using the Transition to Independence (TIP) Model, peer support services in the community, and life skills training.